JOB VACANCY: Development & Outreach Director

 - Assist with the recruitment, coordination, and mentoring of development interns.

-- Meeting reasonable quarterly targets for growing relationships.
+- Meet reasonable quarterly targets for growing relationships.

 - Perform other responsibilities as may be required.

 Education: A BA or BS is a minimum requirement though a higher degree is desirable.
 Focus on human rights, international relations, social science, business management, sales, or a related field is a plus if reflected both in course work and work experience.
-Those with more technical or finance related backgrounds are free to apply, but must have a desire to support human rights and share ICAAD’s values.
+Those with more technical or finance related backgrounds are also free to apply.
+All candidates must have a desire to support human rights and share ICAAD’s values.

-- Exceptional interpersonal skills and the ability to cultivate relationships and communicate with a wide variety of audiences, including donors are required.
+- Exceptional interpersonal skills and the ability to cultivate relationships, show empathy for people and community, listen well, and communicate with a wide variety of audiences, including donors are required.

 - Strong writing and analytical skills and the natural curiosity and creativity needed to conduct online research are required.
 Writing skills should reflect the ability to make complex information understandable to lay audiences.